 In all of these ways, this "financialization" of social policy has reduced access to effective finance for inclusion and equity.
 These social policies poorly distribute public resources that should be fairly available to all.
-Current policies exacerbate inequality and make it harder for lower income families to secure housing, cover health care expenses, invest in higher aducation achieve stability and enjoy some are education, achieve stability and enjoy some ease of mind in old age.
+Current policies exacerbate inequality and make it harder for lower income families to secure housing, cover health care expenses, invest in higher education, achieve stability and enjoy some ease of mind in old age.